Last updated on

 - Bank statements

-- Commercial documents (certificate of incorporation, company registration, board resolutions, power of attorney, legal contracts, court rulings, etc.)
+- Commercial documents (certificate of incorporation, company registration, board resolutions, financial statements, power of attorney, legal contracts, court rulings, patents, testaments, etc.)

 Therefore, situations in which a sworn translation into German or, alternatively, into English can be needed are, for example, when applying for a visa/residence title or for a university/dual vocational programme, applying for assessment of foreign qualifications, registering at the citizens’ registration office, opening a bank account, getting married in Germany, or registering a business presence in Germany (some examples with useful instructions are uni-assist or recognition of foreign qualifications).